Filmocan San Miguel Eskrima International

 Filmocan San Miguel Eskrima International (FSMEI) is a Filipino martial arts organization based in Cebu City, Philippines.
-It promotes and teaches the San Miguel Eskrima system, a Filipino martial art developed by Filemon “Momoy” Cañete.
-Founded in 1996 by his grandson, Panto Cañete Flores, the organization continues to preserve and transmit this traditional discipline.
+It is founded in 1996 by Panto Cañete Flores in honor of his grandfather, Filemon “Momoy” Cañete who developed the San Miguel Eskrima system.

 San Miguel Eskrima is characterized by its integration of long-range, mid-range, and close-quarters combat techniques, making it a versatile system applicable to various self-defense scenarios.
 Momoy Cañete named the system in honor of San Miguel (St. Michael the Archangel) revered in Christian tradition as a divine warrior and protector.